ElMassimo/vite-plugin-environment/README.md

 ### Exposing variables differently

-When porting apps or using SSR it can be useful to expose variables in `process.env`, which is the default.
+When porting apps to Vite or using SSR it can be useful to expose variables in `process.env`, which is the default.

 In other cases, you may use the <kbd>defineOn</kbd> option to expose them in a different object, such as `import.meta.env`.